mmoran0032/insight/README.rst

     finding actual ridership through the individual stations yet, and this database may be removed following the next step.

-1. Create the ridership tables for each station by running **notebook here**.
+#.
+Create the ridership tables for each station by running the
+    ``data_reduction.ipynb`` notebook, since the process is not currently in a script.
 This file creates a new database called ``fullstations`` that contains a separate table for each unit and a table called ``details`` that contains the unit number, station name, lines serviced, and the line color.

     For most stations, the entrance/exit information is processed by a single unit.
 Larger stations (e.g. Grand Central, Penn Station, etc.) are serviced by multiple units.
 Those disparate units could be combined into a single super-unit table if desired, but that was not done for this work.

-1. The station relationships can be built by running ``run_single.py``.
+#.
+The station relationships can be built by running ``run_single.py``.
     Currently, the values required to run the script (including the database and usernames) are hard-coded into the file.
 Command line arguments will be added in at a future date.